minwook-shin/easy-adb/README.md

 With this tool, you can easily perform tasks such as starting an ADB server, connecting to an Android device, and executing ADB commands using Python code.

+Important : This project does not contain any content from the Android SDK Platform-Tools.
+Necessary libraries must be downloaded separately by the download_adb_binary command.

 ## Installation

 If Python >= 3.9 is installed, you can install easy-adb with the following command: